 Traverse City Trails Festival

 The TCTF is one of the last truly singletrack mountain bike races in Michigan.
-With 40 and 25 miles race options, plus the option to tour the course at your own speed, it’s the only time nearly 40 miles of unmarked singletrack trails in Traverse City are signed.
+With 40 and 25 miles race options, plus the option to tour the course at your own speed and support Northern Michigan Mountain Bike Association.